SCTCoding/SUManage/README.md

 SUInstall follows SUManage and takes whatever you downloaded–installs it and reboots the computer.
 SUInstall gives the user a warning ahead of time to save and prepare, and then once the "Ready" button is pressed the install should happen almost immediately.

 ## OS Compatability
-This should work on any version of MacOS Monterey, but it will have issues with Big Sur.
+~~This should work on any version of MacOS Monterey, but it will have issues with Big Sur.
 I am building a fix for that right now.
 I just have not added the changes.
-I am still doing some analysis of Big Sur.
+I am still doing some analysis of Big Sur.~~
+SUManage and SUInstall should work with macOS 11.0 through the current release of Monterey.
+Some of the most recent refactorings of the code have been to add compatibility and to improve the handling of corner cases with Big Sur vs Monterey.

 ## Obtain Current Version
 [Latest Release](https://github.com/SCTCoding/SUManage/releases/tag/0.2.1)